damian1997/web-app-from-scratch-1920/README.md

 * [Sources](#sources)
 * [Honourable mentions](#honourable-mentions)
 * [License](#license)

+## TODO
+* Fix cors issue when trying to fetch scraper microservice from firebase
+* Refactor microservice code
+* Refactor detail component to use a detailcard component
+* Remove unneeded code and files

 ## Description
 With this application you can get insight into who has forked your repository and if they have done any work on your project.